cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

     ErrInvalidDateAdded     = sdkerrors.Register(ModuleName, 1120, "dateAdded cannot be parsed: %s")
 ```

-Then you can include an `updateBoard` call in `x/leaderboard/keeper/candidate.go`:
+Then you can include a `updateBoard` call in `x/leaderboard/keeper/candidate.go`:

 ```golang
 ...